zairm/finddup/README.md

 # finddup
-Python script to find and manage duplicate files
+Python utility to find duplicate files

 Written for python3